apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/sqlpp/2_expr.md

     PathExpression  ::= PrimaryExpression ( Field | Index )*
     Field           ::= "."
 Identifier
-    Index           ::= "[" Expression "]"
+    Index           ::= "[" Expression (":" ( Expression )? )? "]"

 Components of complex types in the data model are accessed via path expressions.
-Path access can be applied to the result of a query expression that yields an instance of a complex type, for example, a object or array instance.
+Path access can be applied to the result of a query expression that yields an instance of a complex type, for example, an object or an array instance.

-For objects, path access is based on field names.
+For objects, path access is based on field names, and it accesses the field whose name was specified.<br/>
 For arrays, path access is based on (zero-based) array-style indexing.
+Array indexes can be used to retrieve either a single element from an array, or a whole subset of an array.
+Accessing a single element is achieved by providing a single index argument (zero-based element position), while obtaining a subset of an array is achieved by providing the `start` and `end` (zero-based) index positions; the returned subset is from position `start` to position `end - 1`; the `end` position argument is optional.
+Multisets have similar behavior to arrays, except for retrieving arbitrary items as the order of items is not fixed in multisets.

 Attempts to access non-existent fields or out-of-bound array elements produce the special value `MISSING`.
-For multisets path access is also zero-based and returns an arbitrary multiset element if the index is within the size of the multiset or `MISSING` otherwise.
 Type errors will be raised for inappropriate use of a path expression, such as applying a field accessor to a numeric value.

-The following examples illustrate field access for a object, index-based element access for an array, and also a composition thereof.
+The following examples illustrate field access for an object, index-based element access or subset retrieval of an array, and also a composition thereof.

 ##### Examples